-BEFORE the CEO’s keynote address came our way, it had all the hallmarks of a good first draft, and it had loads of potential.
+BEFORE the CEO’s keynote address came my way, it had all the hallmarks of a good first draft, and loads of potential.

 But there were issues: